ExploringArtInt/e210/docs/vision.md

   - can optionally have a dataTree
   - a crumb trail has a seperator between crumbs (/, |, >)
   - Crumb - a single link back up the heirarchy
+- Retest in Safari and resolve any issues

 Weeks 98-90 2025-0205
 - Simple, safe, and free Cloud integrations